-This guide will help taught students to understand why we make notes, how to make effective notes from lectures and reading, and describes a variety of techniques.
+This guide is about why we make notes, how to make effective notes from lectures and reading, and describes a variety of note-making techniques.

 Note making is not just about writing down everything you hear or read.
 It is a process of reviewing, connecting and synthesising ideas from your lectures or reading.

 - stay active and engaged during your lectures, reading and revision

 - understand what you are learning and clarify your thinking